mikenguyen13/data_analysis/_book/05-linear-regression.md

 3.  **Numerical Search**:
     -   Use computational optimization techniques to minimize the residual sum of squares (RSS) or another goodness-of-fit criterion.

+Figure \@ref(fig:fig-loglikelihood-ci) traces the profile log-likelihood across candidate values of lambda and highlights the 95% confidence bounds.

 ``` r
 # Install and load the necessary library